 When an idol squeals majide? (“seriously?”) on variety TV, millions imitate it the next morning.
 Anime catchphrases follow the same path, so keep an ear out during opening and ending theme clips.
 But remember how quickly things change: oha (a contraction of ohaiyo, “good morning”) was hot one minute, then dropped the next.

-Wakamono kotoba is an ever-shifting mosaic, but even learning justa dozen expressions lets you laugh at inside jokes, bond with classmates and colleagues, and navigate online spaces with confidence.
-Keep listening, keep imitating, and keep up to date, and you’ll beyabai in no time.
+Wakamono kotoba is constantly changing, but even learning just a dozen expressions lets you laugh at inside jokes, bond with classmates and colleagues, and navigate online spaces with confidence.
+Keep listening, keep imitating, and keep up to date, and you’ll be yabai in no time.